-You could have it filmed with yourself on screen and with a background using green screen effects or you could also have a whiteboard where you are writing and explaining throughout the video.
+You could have it filmed with you on-screen and green screen background, or you could have a whiteboard where you are writing and discussing throughout the video.

 Setting up your online course

-Set up your online course using a reliable platform.
-You can also create your own app or website using platforms like Teachmore.
-Set up your online course with all the formalities and design it according to your preferences, or preferences you think your audience would like or would suit better.
+Create your online course on a secure platform.
+You can also use platforms like Teachmore to construct your own app or website.
+Set up your online course with all of the formalities in place, then customize it to your preferences, or preferences you believe your audience would enjoy.

 Hopefully, these steps give you a good idea of what to expect from the journey of creating and selling online courses.